Resolver for Home Networks¶

 the next section.

-The default config is found at:
+The default configuration file is found at:

 If you open this for the first time it looks very empty.
 It is still usable as a resolver for one machine, as this is how the Unbound defaults are configured.
 It’s not, however, enough for our purposes, so we will add the minimal configuration options needed.